dotnet/AspNetCore.Docs/aspnetcore/fundamentals/middleware.md

 [!code-csharp[Main](middleware/sample/Chain/Startup.cs?name=snippet1)]

 >[!WARNING]
->Be careful modifying the `HttpResponse` after invoking `next`, because the response may have already been sent to the client.
-You can use [HttpResponse.HasStarted](https://docs.microsoft.com/en-us/aspnet/core/api/microsoft.aspnetcore.http.features.httpresponsefeature#Microsoft_AspNetCore_Http_Features_HttpResponseFeature_HasStarted) to check whether the headers have been sent.
+>- Calling `next` may send the response to the client.
+Changes made to the `HttpResponse` after calling `next` will be lost if the response has been sent.
+Use [HttpResponse.HasStarted](https://docs.microsoft.com/aspnet/core/api/microsoft.aspnetcore.http.features.httpresponsefeature#Microsoft_AspNetCore_Http_Features_HttpResponseFeature_HasStarted) to check whether the headers have been sent.

->[!WARNING]
-> Do **not** call `next.Invoke` after calling a `write` method.
+>- Do **not** call `next.Invoke` after calling a `write` method.
 A middleware component either produces a response or calls `next.Invoke`, but not both.

 ## Ordering